 • Minimum of 50 percent marks in aggregate or 2 GPA (from universities approved by Kathmandu University).

 • August – September for the Fall Term.

-Upon submission of the completed application form with two letters of recommendations, transcripts of previous degrees, and the payment of admission test, the Admission Committee administers the admission process.
+Upon submission of the completed application form with two letters of recommendation, transcripts of previous degrees, and the payment of the admission test, the Admission Committee administers the admission process.

 • Analytical writing, personal interview; and

 • Merit of academic attainments up to the undergraduate level